jurrehageman/cv/index.md

 # Software

 I am a computer enthousiast.
 I like programming in Python (using the Anaconda suite) and R (Tidyverse).
+I use Markdown and Latex for scientific writing.
 Furthermore, I use Linux, Git and various Bio-informatics software programs (such as Benchling, Clustal Omega and various databases such as EMBL, NCBI, Ensembl).

 ---